tldr-pages/tldr/pages/linux/sm.md

 # sm

-> Displays a short text fullscreen.
+> Displays a short message fullscreen.

-- Display a text fullscreen:
+- Display a message fullscreen:

 `sm {{Hello World!}}`

-- Display a text with inverted colors:
+- Display a message with inverted colors:

 `sm -i {{Hello World!}}`

-- Display a text with a foreground color:
+- Display a message with a foreground color:

 `sm -f {{blue}} {{Hello World!}}`

-- Display a text with a background color:
+- Display a message with a background color:

 `sm -b {{#008888}} {{Hello World!}}`

-- Rotate the displayed text by n times 90 degrees:
+- Rotate the displayed message by n times 90 degrees:

 `sm -r {{3}} {{Hello World!}}`

-- Pipe text to sm:
+- Pipe a message to sm:

 `{{echo Hello World!}} | sm -`